Extreme Dodgeball: Commissioner

 Rip Torn, who played Patches O'Houlihan in Dodgeball: A True Underdog Story, joined in Season 3 as the commissioner of the league.

 Teams

 Each team in Extreme Dodgeball had a gimmick.
 This could reflect the fact that gimmick teams were featured heavily in Dodgeball: A True Underdog Story.
-Usually, the members of a team shared a common profession, indicated in their name.
+Usually, the members of a team shared a common profession, as indicated by their team name.

-In the first season, the teams wore clothing linked to their gimmick, for example the CPA wore sweater-vests and neckties, the Stallion Battalion wore racing silks.
-In the second and third seasons, all teams wore uniforms similar to those worn in basketball, in team colors.
+In the first season, the teams wore clothing matching their gimmick, e.g. the CPA wore vests and neckties, while the Stallion Battalion wore racing silks.
+In the subsequent seasons, all teams instead wore uniforms similar to basketball jerseys, in team colors.